 Looking for a career using your languages?
 If you are an experienced linguist looking to work with a translation agency offering a variety of interesting assignments, read on.
 Translators, interpreters and more.
-We can also help with work placements, but as these are office-based we are pausing the programme due to the COVID 19 pandemic.
-We are not currently recruiting Project Managers.
+We can also help with work placements, although we have paused the programme to rework it post-COVID-19.

 Freelance translators and interpreters looking to work with Atlas Translations

 Atlas Translations is always looking for those with the right skills to join our friendly team.
 Our standards are high and you need to go through our application process for translators, interpreters, proof-readers, voice-overs and linguists.
 Note that we will need to contact references to independently vouch for your work.

 We have been leading the way in language services since 1991 with our mix of services and clients.
 Atlas Translations also offer supporting services such as localisation, proofreading, design and typesetting work, voice-over, and transcreation.

 If you would like to apply, you will need to have at least one of the following: